Skip to content

 The “without sharing” Risk

 Every class marked without sharing is a potential security bypass.
-The CTA board will question any architecture that uses without sharing extensively.
-Always document WHY a class needs to bypass sharing, and keep the scope as narrow as possible — ideally a single inner class method that does the elevated query, not the entire outer class.
+The CTA board will question any architecture that uses without sharing broadly.
+Always document WHY a class needs to bypass sharing, and keep the scope narrow.
+Ideally, only a single inner class method performs the elevated query, not the entire outer class.

 Sharing Context Interaction